OnlyFans: 2020s growth

 As of May 2023, OnlyFans had 3 million registered creators and 220 million registered consumers.
 In 2023, creators earned an average of nearly $1,300 per year.

-In 2024, OnlyFans posted revenues of $1.3bn in the year up to 30 November 2023, an increase of 20% over the previous year.
-OnlyFans also paid $150m in UK corporation tax in 2023.
+In 2024, OnlyFans posted revenues of $1.3 billion in the year up to 30 November 2023, an increase of 20% over the previous year.
+OnlyFans also paid $150 million in UK corporation tax in 2023.
 In 2025, Reuters reported that Fenix International was in talks to sell the company to a Los Angeles–based investor group led by the Forest Road Company at a valuation of around $8 billion.

-In October 2025, OnlyFans announced that they had paid out $25 billion to creators since 2016.
+In October 2025, OnlyFans announced that it had paid out $25 billion to creators since 2016.

+On 23 March 2026, OnlyFans announced that Radvinsky had died of cancer at the age of 43.
+His majority stake was placed in a trust in 2024.
+Earlier in 2026, it was reported that there might be a sale of a majority stake to an investment firm.
+On 8 May 2026, the parent company of OnlyFans announced that they had sold a 16% stake of the business to Architect Capital for $535 million.
+The deal valued the business at $3.15 billion.
+OnlyFans said that the investment would allow them to "enhance the services it offers to creators and fans, streamline financial processes and better serve the creator economy, while maintaining its inclusive content policy and the success of its present operations".

+In the year to November 2025, OnlyFans' parent company, Fenix International, reported revenue of $1.6 billion, an increase of 10% from the previous year, while pre-tax profit rose 5% to $715 million.
+Approximately $6.2 billion was paid to creators during the year.

+In August 2026, the Financial Times reported that OnlyFans had paid $30 billion to creators since the platform was established in 2016.